 externalId is set to the M2M-Ext-ID of the UE hosting the targeted ASN/MN-CSE or ADN-AE that originated the MO NIDD Uplink Data Notification.

-reliableDataService shall be set to TRUE or FALSE to indicate whether the Reliable Data Service acknowledgement is enabled or not
+reliableDataService shall be set to TRUE or FALSE to indicate whether the Reliable Data Service acknowledgement is enabled or not.

-rdsPort indicates the source and destination ports that were provided in the MO NIDD Uplink Data Notification
+rdsPort indicates the source and destination ports that were provided in the MO NIDD Uplink Data Notification.

 data is configured with a oneM2M response primitive sent by the UE hosting the Originator ASN/MN-CSE or ADN-AE.